Inter-University Exchange Program

-Washington University students must be enrolled full-time in order to participate in the IE program and have no holds, financial or otherwise, on their academic record at Washington University or at the host institution.
+Washington University students must be enrolled full-time to participate in the IE program and have no holds, financial or otherwise, on their academic record at Washington University or at the host institution.

 - The student must complete the IE program application form.
-Forms are available from the Office of the University Registrar and on its website (link below).
+Forms are available from the Office of the University Registrar website.

 - The student must provide all information requested in the top portion of the form and indicate the course in which they wish to enroll.